 A minimum of one day per week should be allocated to research and writing for each seminar.
 Additional time may be required for formatting and presentation preparation.
-A good rule of thumb is to allocate two hours of research and writing per page when preparing a paper.
+Plan to allocate two hours of research and writing per page when preparing a paper.